serverless/dashboard/proto/docs/working-with-protobufs.md

 ## Updating Messages

-The only supported updated to messages is adding fields, and where absolutely necessary removing a field.
+The only supported update to messages is adding fields, and where absolutely necessary removing a field.
 You cannot change any part of an existing field.

 ### Adding a Field